suds4131/CTF-Writeups/DeconstruCT.F_2023/Web/All_web_sols.md

-Since the CTF isn't live now I can't deploy machines so I will share what I remember I used to solve the web challs.
+Since the CTF isn't live now I can't deploy machines, so I will share what I remember I used to solve the web challs.

 ### Sweet-Nothing
 Description: What can be sweeter than doing nothing?
 The flag is right in front of you.

 Solution: -

 There were an Italian flag and things related to Italy in the index of the website.